 STH-422 | Drama in the Church | 3 credits

-This course is an in-depth study of Christian drama during the Medieval Period.
-In addition, the course will explore contemporary practices and opportunities in drama ministry.
+An in-depth study of Christian drama during the Medieval Period.
+In addition, the course will explore contemporary practices and current opportunities in drama ministry.

 STH-426 | Advanced Acting | 3 credits